vulpemventures/nigiri-chopsticks/README.md

 # Nigiri chopsticks

-A simple web server written in golang that proxies requests to [*Nigiri*](https://github.com/vulpemventures/nigiri.git) services and exposes 2 native endpoints:

-* `POST /send` faucet endpoint that expects a receiving address in the request body `{"address": <receiving_address>}`.
-* `POST /broadcast` endpoint that pushes a signed transaction to the network and mines a block to get it confirmed.
+This is an API passwthrough that simply proxies requests to the underlying services.
+It expects an electrum REST server and an optional RPC server for faucet and custom broadcasting services.

 ## Usage